This is my first time having persimmons and they are lovely in this Persimmon Ricotta Scones recipe.

 Place on baking sheet and you know the rest…

-Once done you’ll have yourself tender, delicious persimmon scones.
-Break open and enjoy!
+Once done, you’ll have yourself tender, delicious vegan persimmon scones.
+Crunchy on the outside and tender on the inside.

 PERSIMMON RICOTTA SCONES